M'4 Spring Forks

 Kinematic Viscosity Comparison

-M4 specifies a 5-weight fluid for the spring side.
+M'4 specifies a 5-weight fluid.
 Since there is considerable variation from one manufacturer to another regarding what exactly constitutes a 5-weigh oil, I prefer to go by kinematic viscosity.

 But when I don't know the kinematic viscosity of the original fork fluid, I must make a relative comparative with a know fluid.
 This comparison is only valid if both oils are at the same temperature.

-The bottom line is that the fluid I got out of the M4 fork was identical to Maxima's 85-150 (5-weight).
+The bottom line is that the fluid I got out of the M'4 right fork was identical to Maxima's 85-150 (5-weight).

 Timing flow to judge relative viscosity